jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### I'm an IBMer.
 What do I need to know about starting a DevOps Services project?

-In the spirit of open development, we encourages both public and private projects and ask that you remember these guidelines:
+In the spirit of open development, we encourage both public and private projects and ask that you remember these guidelines:

 - Never add IBM Confidential information to a DevOps Services project.